rdlauer/articles/kinvey/mobile-app-tutorial/part2.md

 IMAGE

-Back in Kinvey Studio, you'll need to head to the Collections menu option and click to "Sync Collections":
+Back in Kinvey Studio, you'll need to head to the "Collections" menu option and click to "Sync Collections":

 IMAGE